ppscon/CBOM/docs/FIPS-COMPLIANCE-IMPLEMENTATION.md

 ## Overview

-This document explains the FIPS 140-3 compliance implementation using Aqua Security policies integrated with QVS-CBOM (Cryptography Bill of Materials) analysis.
+This document explains the FIPS 140-3 compliance implementation using Aqua Security policies integrated with Aqua-CBOM (Cryptography Bill of Materials) analysis.
 The solution provides automated cryptographic compliance validation for container images, runtime environments, and Kubernetes workloads.

 ## Architecture